streetpea/chiaki-ng/docs/updates/done.md

 You can now attach a microphone and use it to chat online or use in games.
 There is also noise suppression and echo cancelling for the mic you can configure in the chiaki4deck settings.

+## Added Steam Shortcut Creation Button

+Added ability to create a Steam shortcut with the name of your choice and Chiaki4deck artwork and the Steam Deck controller profile from the main menu.
+This makes setup even easier on Steam Deck.

 ## [Experimental] Enabled Haptics for Steam Deck and DualSense controller + adaptive Triggers for DualSense

 Haptics enabled for PlayStation 5 thanks to [Johannes Baiter](https://github.com/jbaiter){target="_blank" rel="noopener"}.
 You can use a USB connected DualSense for haptics and adaptive triggers or a bluetooth connected DualSense for just adaptive triggers.
 To use these features for the DualSense in game mode, please disable Steam Input for the DualSense controller following the "Turning off Steam Input" tab in [this section](../setup/controlling.md#enabling-chiaki4deck-to-work-with-dualsense-dualshock-4){target="_blank" rel="noopener"}.[^2].